Mastodon

 If those highways were quietly renamed and statues wordlessly removed, I wouldn’t care.
 A few others might, but I wouldn’t care about that, either.
 But I do resent the idea that this is *my* problem by virtue of where I was born or who my ancestors were — that it is my responsibility to account for it.
 People seem to think it is.
 Brian’s pieces are addressed to everyone in the South, not to Neoconfederates specifically.
 There’s a reason that he IMed me the link to his article after he hit publish.
 There’s a reason my high school girlfriend told me not to mention my last name when I met her mom.
 There’s a reason people sometimes make jokes about owning slaves when they meet me (really).
 They are demanding that I repudiate a tribe they’ve imagined for me, and that I glorify one that they have implicitly excluded me from.
 I wonder what their manners are like when they meet someone from Germany or Japan.

 Fuck all that.
-My grandmother came down from Vermont and married a Lee, who grew up a missionary’s son in China and spent his declining years writing furiously anti-apartheid letters to the editors of the Washington Post.
+My grandmother came down from Vermont and married a Lee, who grew up a missionary’s son in China and spent his declining years writing impassioned letters about foreign policy to the editors of the Washington Post.
 I remember finding my dad’s old slot car set in their attic, the slower, always-losing racecar labeled “BIGOT” — a household moral axiom clumsily translated into child’s handwriting.
 I won’t tolerate being told those people bore some kind of hereditary moral contamination, or smile at the idea of assigning original sin on the basis of birthplace.
 The merits of the long-dead have nothing to say about my grandparents’ failings or virtues.
 Nor our own.

 So yes, no more veneration of the Confederates.
 But also no more unprompted denigration.
 No more thirst for confrontation.
 Just silence.
 Stop talking about them.
 Allow their names to fade into meaningless strings of syllables that signify nothing more than where one span of asphalt ends and another begins.
 Or better: nothing at all.